adamheins/shadows/README.md

   - using enemy speed = 60 and player speed = 50 works well, but upping the
     enemy speed to 75 fails to learn well with 1e7 timesteps (the good run is `ppo/Simple-v0_7`
+  - using `ppo/Simple-v0_7` as the starting point for with enemy speed = 75
+    works well; saved in: `ppo/Simple-v0_10`
+  - building once again on `ppo/Simple-v0_10` with only 1e6 timesteps of training, the agent is reasonably good with more obstacles added to the scene (saved in `ppo/Simple-v0_11`)

 * idea: train a model to predict where the other agent is despite occlusions